regnull/awesome-ai/README.md

 - Tools for model training, evaluation, and deployment
 - Integration with popular ML frameworks (PyTorch, TensorFlow, JAX)

+## Core Python Libraries for AI Development

+### NumPy

+The foundational package for numerical computing in Python, providing support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions.

+### Pandas

+A powerful data manipulation and analysis library offering data structures like DataFrame for handling structured data.

+### SciPy

+An ecosystem of open-source software for mathematics, science, and engineering that builds on NumPy with modules for optimization, integration, interpolation, and more.

+### scikit-learn

+A comprehensive library for machine learning that provides simple and efficient tools for data mining and data analysis, including classification, regression, clustering, and preprocessing.

+### PyTorch

+An open-source deep learning framework known for its dynamic computation graph and ease of use, widely adopted in both research and production.

+### TensorFlow

+A scalable machine learning framework developed by Google, featuring static computation graphs and widespread ecosystem support, including model deployment tools.

+### Keras

+A high-level neural networks API, running on top of TensorFlow, that enables fast experimentation with deep learning models.

+### JAX

+A high-performance numerical computing library that brings together the NumPy API, automatic differentiation, and GPU/TPU acceleration.

+### transformers (Hugging Face)

+A library providing state-of-the-art pre-trained models for natural language processing, vision, and audio tasks, with a unified API.

+### PyTorch Lightning

+A lightweight wrapper for PyTorch that simplifies the research-to-production pipeline by structuring code and automating training loops.

+### XGBoost

+An optimized gradient boosting library designed to be highly efficient, flexible, and portable, commonly used for tabular data tasks.

+### LightGBM

+A gradient boosting framework that uses tree-based learning algorithms, optimized for speed and performance on large datasets.

+### spaCy

+An industrial-strength natural language processing library featuring pre-trained models, tokenization, and advanced NLP pipelines.

+### diffusers (Hugging Face)

+A library providing state-of-the-art diffusion models for image, audio, and text generation, with modular pipelines for training and inference.

+### OpenCV

+An open-source computer vision and machine learning software library that provides a common infrastructure for CV applications.

 ## Misc

 ### [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol)